Choosing therapies, supports and early interventions: starting with evidence

 Evidence behind therapies, supports and early interventions

-When you feel you understand what people are claiming about an early intervention, the next step is asking what evidence there is that the intervention does what it says – and how good that evidence is.
+When you understand what people are claiming about a therapy, support or early intervention, the next step is asking what evidence there is that the therapy does what it says – and how good that evidence is.

 You won’t always be able to find clear and conclusive evidence.
-For example, the research might say the intervention helps only some children or some problems.
+For example, the research might say the therapy helps only some children or some problems.
 But it’s still best to get as much information as you can.

-Here are some questions that can help you find out whether there’s good evidence for an early intervention:
+Here are some questions that can help you find out whether there’s good evidence for a therapy:

 - Has the therapy been tested?